-Marine turtles, Red Colobus Monkeys, reptiles, environmental education for children... at a National Park rain forest and a tropical paradise beach - our animal and nature combination project includes all of this!
+Marine turtles, Red Colobus Monkeys, environmental education for children, recycling... in the rain forest and at a tropical paradise beach - our animal and nature combination project includes all of this!

 The Project Activities

 (Click on an activity to read more and to see pictures!)

 You can join the conservation of endangered marine turtles in Nungwi and in Jozani.

 The marine turtle conservation project in Nungwi is an established conservation project under the direction of a local initiative.
 Marine turtles are looked after and raised in a large natural lagoon and at several smaller pools, which have been found with injuries.
 Furthermore eggs are collected at beaches where due to human pressure the hatching or survival of the hatchlings is at risk.
 The eggs are incubated inside the protected area of the sanctuary and the young turtles are released to the ocean once they reach a certain size.
 The main tasks of volunteers at the marine turtle sanctuary include nursing and treating injured sea turtles, collecting food and feeding the turtles, cleaning the lagoon and pools, and guiding visitors using foreign languages.